moderated Re: J2020.1910.54.400 Download Link + What's New

 you my dictionary and you can try adding entries to it.

-no such bug, in fact, another member of said beta team posted a >messagetoday referring to your post on this list asking if this is a >problem for
+no such bug, in fact, another member of said beta team posted a message

 Since the problem is occurring on both my desktop and laptop, I can only